 With the ups and downs of the Pelagics we have been spending a good bit of time hammering away at our bottom spots.
 This has been good action offering fishing with numerous bites and landings of Vermillion, Yellow Eye and smaller Mutton Snappers in addition to Margates and Almoco Jacks.
 All of these being very good table fare and being a recent part of most charters with myself, and Captains Matt, Tommy and Nate sharing information and locations holding hungry fish.
 Some nice bags of fillets heading over to Coconuts and the Southport restaurants at the end of the day for our charter’s lunches and dinners.

-Enjoy this weather, I’m sure you will, and good fishing to all of you from all of us here ( Rick, Matt, Tommy, Nate, JJ, Cameron and Allen) aboard the Marlin My Darlin boats.
+Enjoy this weather, I’m sure you will, and good fishing to all of you from all of us here ( JJ, Matt, Tommy, Nate, JJ, Cameron and Allen) aboard the Marlin My Darlin boats.